Emma Watson On Hollywood, Belle, And Just Wanting To ‘Hang Out With My Cats’

 “But what’s the point of achieving great success if you feel like you’re losing your freakin’ mind?
 I’ve had to say, ‘Guys, I need to go back to school,’ or ‘I just need to go home and hang out with my cats.’
 People have looked at me and been like, ‘Is she insane?’
 But, actually, it’s the opposite of insane.”

-Watson confesses that it’s not just her career that has fallen under unnecessary scrutiny, revealing that she feels uncomfortable in even talking about her personal life because that inevitably draws her love interest into a circus for which they never asked to be included.
-Emma says she feels responsible in a way because talking about a current boyfriend seems like an invitation to the paparazzi.
+Watson confesses that it’s not just her career that has fallen under unnecessary scrutiny, revealing that she feels uncomfortable in even talking about her personal life, because that inevitably draws her love interest into a circus for which they never asked to be included.
+Emma says she feels responsible in a way, because talking about a current boyfriend seems like an invitation to the paparazzi.

 “I’ve noticed, in Hollywood, who you’re dating gets tied up into your film promotion and becomes part of the performance and the circus,” Emma Watson says.
 “I would hate anyone that I were with to feel like they were in any way part of a show or an act.”

-Beauty and the Beast, starring Emma Watson, Dan Stevens, and Luke Evans, hits theaters on March 17.
+Beauty and the Beast, starring Dan Stevens, Emma Watson, and Luke Evans, hits theaters on March 17.

 [Featured Image by Jeff Spicer/Getty Images]